A Systematic Survey of Regularization and Normalization in GANs: Introduction

-Regularization and normalization are widely applied in neural networks training.
-For supervised tasks, regularization in literature has been proposed to introduce prior information leading to advantages like overfitting prevention \cite{park2008bayesian,hoerl1970ridge}, semi-supervised assumptions \cite{soares2012semisupervised}, manifold assumptions \cite{hong2019variant,zhao2020semi}, feature selection \cite{jiang2019probabilistic}, and low rank representation \cite{hu2020low}.
+Regularization and normalization are widely applied in neural networks training to introduce prior knowledge.
+For supervised tasks, regularization in literature has been proposed to introduce some advantages like overfitting prevention \cite{park2008bayesian,hoerl1970ridge}, semi-supervised assumptions \cite{soares2012semisupervised}, manifold assumptions \cite{hong2019variant,zhao2020semi}, feature selection \cite{jiang2019probabilistic}, and low rank representation \cite{hu2020low}.
 On the other hand, normalization \cite{ioffe2015batch,ba2016layer} is advantageous for the Stochastic Gradient Descent (SGD) \cite{bottou2010large}, accelerating convergence and improving accuracy.
 Unlike the icing on the cake of supervisory tasks, regularization and normalization are utilized inevitably in weak-supervised and unsupervised tasks.
 GANs' training is a two-player zero-sum game having a solution to Nash equilibrium.
 The proposal of standard GAN is based upon the non-parametric assumption of the infinite capacity of networks, an unsupervised learning task.
 Likewise, a good number of research studies targeting GANs training from different perspectives argue that unconstrained training causes unstable training (generator \cite{wu2020improving} and discriminator \cite{gulrajani2017improved}) and significant bias between real images and fake images (attributes domain \cite{zhao2018bias} and frequency domain \cite{chen2020ssd,li2021high}).
-Specifically, Jacobi regularization \cite{mescheder2017numerics} needs to be used to achieve local convergence from the perspective of "Training dynamics"; Gradient penalty \cite{gulrajani2017improved}, weight normalization \cite{miyato2018spectral}, and weight regularization need to be used to fulfill Lipschitz continuity and stabilize training from the perspective of "Fitting distribution"; Data augmentation \cite{zhao2020differentiable} and preprocessing \cite{li2021high}, consistency regularization \cite{zhang2019consistency}, and self-supervision \cite{chen2019self} need to be used to mitigate overfitting, improve the representation of discriminator, and avoid discriminator forgetting from the perspective of "Real \& Fake".
-Therefore, advanced regularization and normalization techniques with rich assumptions are indispensable for GANs training.
+Therefore, a large amount of prior should be introduced into GANs training through regularization and normalization